Ponte de Lima

-Ponte de Lima (/pt-PT/) is the oldest vila (chartered town, head of a municipality) in Portugal, in the district of Viana do Castelo.
+Ponte de Lima (/pt-PT/), the oldest vila (chartered town, head of a municipality) in Portugal, is located in the Viana do Castelo District.
 Situated on the southern bank of the Lima River, it takes its name from the medieval bridge (ponte) that crosses the waterway.
 In 2021, the municipality had a population of 41,164 within an area of 320.25 km2.
 The town itself has approximately 2,800 inhabitants.

 The current mayor is Vasco Ferraz, elected by the People's Party (CDS–PP).
 As of 2024, Ponte de Lima is one of the six municipalities in Portugal administered by this party.
 The municipal holiday is celebrated on the Tuesday following the Feiras Novas (New Fairs), a festivity held annually during the second weekend of September.